Database model: Relational model

 The relational model was introduced by E.F.
 Codd in 1970 as a way to make database management systems more independent of any particular application.
 It is a mathematical model defined in terms of predicate logic and set theory, and implementations of it have been used by mainframe, midrange and microcomputer systems.

 The products that are generally referred to as relational databases in fact implement a model that is only an approximation to the mathematical model defined by Codd.
 Three key terms are used extensively in relational database models: relations, attributes, and domains.
 A relation is a table with columns and rows.
 The named columns of the relation are called attributes, and the domain is the set of values the attributes are allowed to take.

 The basic data structure of the relational model is the table, where information about a particular entity (say, an employee) is represented in rows (also called tuples) and columns.
 Thus, the "relation" in "relational database" refers to the various tables in the database; a relation is a set of tuples.
 The columns enumerate the various attributes of the entity (the employee's name, address or phone number, for example), and a row is an actual instance of the entity (a specific employee) that is represented by the relation.
 As a result, each tuple of the employee table represents various attributes of a single employee.

 All relations (and, thus, tables) in a relational database have to adhere to some basic rules to qualify as relations.
 First, the ordering of columns is immaterial in a table.
-Second, there can't be identical tuples or rows in a table.
+Second, there can not be identical tuples or rows in a table.
 And third, each tuple will contain a single value for each of its attributes.